Mass Psychology Overview: Unveiling its Enigmatic Dynamics

 The Power of Social Media: From Arab Spring to GameStop Shares

 In the digital age, mass psychology has found a new playing field – social media.
 The Arab Spring, a series of anti-government protests and uprisings in the Middle East sparked by social media, showcases the role of mass psychology in shaping political movements.
-The collective sentiment of dissatisfaction and desire for change spread rapidly across various countries, leading to significant political shifts in the region.
+The collective dissatisfaction and desire for change spread rapidly across various countries, leading to significant political shifts in the region.

 More recently, the GameStop shares frenzy, driven by a collective sentiment of retail investors on Reddit, led to a dramatic surge in the company’s stock price.
 This incident underscores the power of mass psychology in influencing market trends and investor behaviour.